 On December 21, 2011, we signed a second amendment to extend our \$15,000,000 unsecured revolving credit agreement with BMO Harris.
 The second amendment extends the credit agreement until December 31, 2014.
 The credit agreement with BMO Harris provides that we may select a variable rate based on either BMO Harris' prime rate or a LIBOR-based rate, plus a margin which varies depending on our debt to earnings ratio, or a fixed rate as agreed between us and BMO Harris.
-At July 31, 2012, the variable rates would have been 3.25% for the BMO Harris' prime-based rate or 2.32% for the LIBOR-based rate.
-At July 31, 2011, the variable rates would have been 3.30% for the BMO Harris' prime-based rate or 0.80% for the LIBOR-based rate.
+At July 31, 2014, the variable rates would have been 3.25% for the BMO Harris' prime-based rate or 1.56% for the LIBOR-based rate.
 The credit agreement contains restrictive covenants that, among other things and under various conditions, limit our ability to incur additional indebtedness or to dispose of assets.
 The agreement also requires us to maintain a minimum fixed coverage ratio and a minimum consolidated net worth.
 On June 21, 2012, we signed a third amendment to the credit agreement which also allows us to obtain foreign letters of credit when necessary.
-As of July 31, 2012 and 2011, there were no outstanding borrowings under this credit agreement.
+As of July 31, 2014 and 2013, there were no outstanding borrowings under this credit agreement.